yale-p2med/SARC_BAL/README.md

 ## Supplementary Information Files
 Under the supplment folder, we provide the following supplementary files.

+1. Supervised analysis results:

+- lists of identified genes for the clinicla traits.

+- pathway enrichment analysis using GeneGO MetaCore for each gene list.

+2. Unsupervised analysis results including the list of genes in each identified gene modules and their corresponding pathway enrichment analysis results.

-1. RDS files that contains the all the data.
+3. RDS files that contains the all the data.
 These files can be directly loaded into R so that readers do not have to write their own codes to load in the data.

 2. Supplementary figures and tables.